HamidMosalla/xUnitPostsSamples/README.md

 # xUnitPostsSamples
-This repository contains sample codes related to a series of posts on my [blog](http://hamidmosalla.com) related to xUnit.
+This repository contains sample codes related to a series of posts on my [blog](http://hamidmosalla.com) related to xUnit and unit testing in general.
 You can find the links to these posts down below.

 [xUnit: Share an SUT Instance Between Two Class Using Collection](http://hamidmosalla.com/2018/07/31/xunit-share-an-sut-instance-between-two-class-using-collection/)